zhouxf53/ubuntu14_cuda/README.md

 ```
 nvidia: version magic '4.4.0-116-generic SMP mod_unload modversions ' should be '4.4.0-116-generic SMP mod_unload modversions retpoline '
 ```
-This is a bug caused [[bug report](https://bugs.launchpad.net/ubuntu/+source/gcc-4.8/+bug/1750937)] by the kernel was installed without a sufficiently updated version of gcc, the solution is to update the gcc to a newer version.
+This is a bug caused [[bug report](https://bugs.launchpad.net/ubuntu/+source/gcc-4.8/+bug/1750937)] [[bug report 2](https://devtalk.nvidia.com/default/topic/1030325/linux/nvidia-driver-installation-nvidia-version-magic-4-4-0-116-generic-smp-mod_unload-modversions-should-be-4-4-0-116-generic-smp-mod_unload-modversions-retpoline-/)] by the kernel was installed without a sufficiently updated version of gcc, the solution is to update the gcc to a newer version.
 Check current gcc version, most likely to be 4.8.x
 ```
 gcc --version